 By creating a power of attorney, The Sutton Law Firm will best ensure that your rights, dignity, and wishes will be protected if you ever become incapable of making or communicating decisions regarding medical treatment and financial affairs.
 Remember, if you do not make any arrangements in advance and you become incapacitated, a judge will appoint someone to make decisions for you.

 If you are concerned about a person who is incapacitated and unable to make decisions, a guardianship may be your best option.
 A guardianship involves a judge appointing you or another relative or friend to act on the person’s behalf.
 The Sutton Law Firm can help you through this complicated process and make sure that your loved one’s wishes are fulfilled to the best of our ability.
-Please call today to make an appointment with Max or Mallory.
+Please call today to make an appointment with Max.

 Contact The Sutton Law Firm for a free, no obligation consultation with an attorney about your case.
 We serve clients throughout Licking County, including Newark, Utica, Heath and Pataskala.